 We encourage a strong, cooperative relationship between teachers, students, and parents.
-This positive partnership guarantees a positive and supportive environment is created and a solid foundation for learning is established.
+This positive partnership guarantees a willingness and open mindset, so we can create a solid foundation for learning.
 We welcome your input and encourage the collaboration of ideas.
-This hybrid handbook is an essential resource for you throughout the year.
+This handbook is an essential resource for you throughout the year.
 Please refer to it for answers to any questions you may have regarding policies, procedures, and rules.
-Please do not hesitate to contact us via the ECE mobile number: 9661-6081, if you have any questions, compliments, or concerns.
+Please do not hesitate to contact us via the ECE mobile number: 9661-6081 (Mrs. Hanan Nasser), if you have any questions, compliments, or concerns.

+Regards,

-Regards, Dr. Katrina Franklin, ECE Principal
+Dr. Katrina Franklin, ECE Principal